kaustubhbhavsar/twitter/README.md

 <a href="https://twitter.com/bhavsarkaustubh/status/1629708966556217345?s=20">Shallow copy Vs Deep copy</a>  -> Are you confused about the difference between shallow copy and deep copy in Python?
 Let's clear it up!

+<a href="https://twitter.com/bhavsarkaustubh/status/1634842535909793793?s=20">Overview of Docstrings</a>  -> Writing clear and maintainable code is an important goal for any developer.
+One way to achieve this in Python is by using docstrings to document your functions!

 <p align="right">(<a href="#top">back to top</a>)</p>